-Thailand is in Asia, but it’s also a part of the Southeast Asia, a region which spans the north and southern hemispheres.
-Thailand is a country, and is not transcontinental, ie Thailand is entirely part of Asia, no other continent.
+Thailand is a country in Asia, and one of the countries in Southeast Asia, a region which spans the north and southern hemispheres with Thailand being located entirely in the northern hemisphere.
+Thailand is a country, and is not transcontinental, ie Thailand is entirely part of Asia and no other continent.
 This post answers the question, where is Thailand?

 Transcontinental countries exist.
 Turkey lies between Europe and Asia, as does Russia (Eurasia), but Thailand is not a transcontinental country.

 The country of Thailand is in Asia, and the part of Asia that is Southeast Asia, it is also part of South Asia or South-Central Asia.
 Thailand is north of the equator, the equator does not pass through Thailand at all.